Autorización de Regreso

 Section 4:

-If this is during the initial application due to having “exceptional circumstances”, check “Titular de autorización de residencia inicial en trámite de expedición de Tarjeta de Identidad de Extranjero, concurriendo razones excepcionales (art.
+If this is during the initial application due to having “exceptional circumstances”, check “Titular de autorización de estancia inicial en trámite de expedición de Tarjeta de Identidad de Extranjero, concurriendo razones excepcionales (art.
 5)”.
 Exceptional circumstances includes family emergencies and personal emergencies.

 At the bottom make sure to sign and date it.
 Take the original and a photocopy to your appointment.